nikkilr88/301-Days-Of-Code/log.md

 # 301 Days Of Code - Log Round 1

+### Days 197 & 198:

+**Today's Progress**: FCC Tic Tac Toe code-along.

+**Thoughts**: I already completed the Tic Tac Toe project on my own a while back (w/o the minimax algo), but I figured that I could learn a from the tutorial.

+I finished the first 6 parts, and started watching part 7 that deals with the minimax algorithm.
+It's a lot to take in, and I feel a bit lost, so I'll be watching that section a few times over.

 ### Days 195 & 196:

 **Today's Progress**: Started a personal project and made a basic pixel art app.